suryansh181/Project-Tracking-And-Management-System/README.md

 To Start Webapp:
         python run.py

-Rest is self explainatory
+Rest is self explainatory.

-Check Documentation for more detailed information.
+Check Out Documentation for more detailed information.